• facebook

 2. In the File Sharing window, select Everyone from the drop-down menu, click the Add button, and click Share.File Sharing

-You’ve done it!
-You’ve effectively linked both of your PCs and shared the desired file(s) or folder(s) for transfer.
-Next, simply duplicate the file(s) you want to transfer and then paste them onto the second PC.
+That’s it; you’ve successfully connected both of your PCs and shared the file(s) or folder(s) which you want to transfer.
+Now, copy the file(s) to transfer and paste them on the second PC.

 Windows data recovery